 Greetings.
 I am Matt Leichter (pronounced lie-shtr), an attorney licensed in Wisconsin and New York.
-I received my J.D.-M.A. in law and international affairs from Marquette University, Milwaukee, Wisconsin in 2008 and 2009 respectively and spent a semester and summer of law school at Temple University’s Tokyo campus in 2007.
-Before law school, I taught English at Omiya High School in Saitama, Japan for two years.
-I started the Law School Tuition Bubble in May of 2010 primarily to maintain my skills from both my legal and graduate educations, which seemed a better use of my time than playing Tetris while listening to garage rock all day when I was unemployed.
+I received my J.D.-M.A. in law (2008) and international affairs (2009) from Marquette University, in Milwaukee, Wisconsin, and spent a semester and summer of law school at Temple University’s Tokyo campus in 2007.
+Before law school, I taught English at Omiya High School in Saitama, Japan, for two years.
+I started the Law School Tuition Bubble in May of 2010 when I was unemployed primarily to maintain my skills from both my legal and graduate educations, which seemed a better use of my time than playing Tetris while listening to garage rock all day.

 The Law School Tuition Bubble is technically not a law school scamblog, but after a few months I found myself allied with them over many substantive issues.
-However, though my opinions and tone can be quite passionate and critical of individuals’ work, the emotional source of this website is professional, not personal.
+Although my opinions and tone can be quite passionate and critical of individuals’ work, the emotional source of this Web site is professional, not personal.